Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

 In the case of extra-galactic sources, the expansion of the universe modifies the phase of the flavor state as neutrinos propagate, having an impact on the final flavor distribution if the oscillations are not averaged out.
-In the case of a homogeneous and isotropic universe, the expansion is encoded in the scale factor ($a(t)$) that depends on the redshift (z) as $1+z = a_{0}/a$, $a_{0}$ being the scale factor today.\footnote{$a_{0}=1$ for a flat universe.} The expansion rate of the universe is given by the Hubble parameter $H = \dot{a}/a$, where $\dot{a}\equiv da/dt$.
+In the case of a homogeneous and isotropic universe, the expansion is encoded in the scale factor ($a(t)$) that depends on the redshift (z) as $1+z = a_{0}/a$, $a_{0}$ being the scale factor today ($a_{0}=1$ for a flat universe).
+The expansion rate of the universe is given by the Hubble parameter $H = \dot{a}/a$, where $\dot{a}\equiv da/dt$.
 As the universe expands, there is a redshift in the neutrino energy that will also affect the phase of the flavor states.
 The relation between the initial ($E'_{\nu}$) and the redshifted ($E_{\nu}$) neutrino energies is $E_{\nu} = E'_{\nu}/(1+z)$.
-Considering that mixing and masses are time-independent~\cite{deGouvea:2022dtw}, the time-integration of the Hamiltonian depends only on the neutrino energy, and is given by
+The time-integration of the Hamiltonian is given by

 The relation between the Hubble parameter and the redshift is given by

 where $\Omega_{m}$ and $\Omega_{\Lambda}$ are the fractions of matter and dark energy content, and $H_0$ is the present value of the Hubble constant.
 For those parameters, we used the best-fit value from Planck~\cite{Planck:2018vyg} results.
 On astrophysical scales, the phase the flavor states get depends on the universe's expansion via the effective distance ($L_{\text{eff}}$).